Measure targeting pro-Palestine NGOs disappears from US tax bill

 For weeks, Trump has been calling on Congress to pass the bill, which extends his 2017 tax cuts, a key component of his economic plans.

-But the proposal has faced some opposition from conservative budget hawks, who have argued that it does not cut spending enough and would add to the nation’s $36.2 trillion debt.
+But the proposal has faced some opposition from conservative budget hawks, who have argued it does not cut spending enough and would add to the nation’s $36.2 trillion debt.
 So Republicans can ill-afford unnecessary issues that could derail the passage of the legislation.

 ‘Chill free speech’

-Rights groups have been rallying against the “Nonprofit Killer”, saying it violates free speech and the right to due process.
+Rights groups have been rallying against the “nonprofit killer”, saying it violates free speech and the right to due process.

 The proposal would have granted the secretary of state power to unilaterally declare an NGO “terrorist supporting” and make it ineligible for tax exemptions.